CHMOD Calculator: File and Folder Permissions

 chmod -R 644 directory/Recursively set read/write for owner, read for group and others

-chmod --reference=ref.txt file.txtCopy permissions from reference file
+chmod --reference=ref.txt file.txtCopy permissions from a reference file

 alien